Palaeognathae: History of classifications

 In the history of biology there have been many competing taxonomies of the birds now included in the Palaeognathae.
 The topic has been studied by Dubois (1891), Sharpe (1891), Shufeldt (1904), Sibley and Ahlquist (1972, 1981) and Cracraft (1981).

-Merrem (1813) is often credited with classifying the paleognathes together, and he coined the taxon "Ratitae" (see above).
+Merrem (1813) is often credited with classifying the paleognaths together, and he coined the taxon "Ratitae" (see above).
 However, Linnaeus (1758) placed cassowaries, emus, ostriches, and rheas together in Struthio.
 Lesson (1831) added the kiwis to the Ratitae.
 Parker (1864) reported the similarities of the palates of the tinamous and ratites, but Huxley (1867) is more widely credited with this insight.
 Huxley still placed the tinamous with the Carinatae of Merrem because of their keeled sterna, and thought that they were most closely related to the Galliformes.

 Pycraft (1900) presented a major advance when he coined the term Palaeognathae.
 He rejected the Ratitae-Carinatae classification that separated tinamous and ratites.
 He reasoned that a keelless, or "ratite", sternum could easily evolve in unrelated birds that independently became flightless.
 He also recognized that the ratites were secondarily flightless.
 His subdivisions were based on the characters of the palatal skeleton and other organ systems.
 He established seven roughly modern orders of living and fossil paleognaths (Casuarii, Struthiones, Rheae, Dinornithes, Aepyornithes, Apteryges, and Crypturi – the latter his term for tinamous, after the Tinamou genus Crypturellus).

-The Palaeognathae are usually considered a superorder, but authors have treated them as a taxon as high as subclass (Stresemann 1927–1934) or as low as an order (Cracraft 1981 and the IUCN, which includes all palaeognaths in "Struthioniformes").
+The Palaeognathae are usually considered a superorder, but authors have treated them as a taxon as high as subclass (Stresemann 1927–1934) or as low as an order (Cracraft 1981 and the IUCN, which includes all paleognaths in an expanded Struthioniformes).
+Palaeognathae was defined in the PhyloCode by George Sangster and colleagues in 2022 as "the least inclusive crown clade containing Tinamus major and Struthio camelus".